-Tropical Storm Helene 5:00 AM EDT Tuesday: Florida Threats & Changes Since Last Packet
+Major Hurricane Milton 5:00 AM EDT Tuesday: Florida Threats & Changes Since Last Packet

-Overview/Recent Changes: As of 6:00 AM EDT, Milton is located about 750 miles west-southwest of Tampa, Florida, and is moving east-southeastward at 8 mph.
+Overview/Recent Changes: An update from the National Hurricane Center at 11:55 AM EDT indicates that Air Force Reserve Hurricane Hunter aircraft have that Milton has strengthened into a category 5 hurricane with maximum sustained winds of 160 mph with higher gusts.
+Major Hurricane Milton is located about 715 miles southwest of Tampa, Florida and moving east-southeastward at 9 mph.
 An eastward to east-southeastward motion is forecast through tonight, followed by a turn toward the east and northeast on Tuesday and Wednesday.
-On the forecast track Milton is forecast to move near or just north of the Yucatan Peninsula today and Tuesday, then cross the eastern Gulf of Mexico and approach the west coast of the Florida Peninsula by Wednesday.
-Maximum sustained winds are near 120 mph, making Milton a major Category 3 hurricane.
-Milton is forecast to intensify rapidly and become a major hurricane later today.
-There is an increasing risk of life-threatening storm surge and damaging winds for portions of the western Florida Peninsula beginning late Tuesday to early Wednesday and expanding eastward through the daytime hours.
-Tropical Storm and Hurricane Watches have been issued for portions of the Western Peninsula, Forgotten Coast, and Keys ahead of Hurricane Milton with Storm Surge Watches issued along the Florida West Coast from Flamingo northward to the Suwannee River.
+On the forecast track, Milton is forecast to move near or just north of the Yucatan Peninsula today and Tuesday, then cross the eastern Gulf of Mexico and approach the west coast of the Florida Peninsula by Wednesday.
+Milton is forecast to become a large hurricane over the eastern Gulf of Mexico.
+Tropical Storm and Hurricane Watch remain in effect along the Florida West and Gulf Coast and Hurricane Watches have been extending inland across the Florida Peninsula.
+A Hurricane Watch has been issued for Lake Okeechobee.
+Storm Surge Watches remain in effect along the Florida Gulf Coast from Flamingo northward to the mouth of the Suwannee River, including the Charlotte Harbor and Tampa Bay.